adamant-deprecated/AdamantTemporaryCompiler/README.md

 		* Character classes
 	* Create classes and methods that can be translated to Adamant one-to-one
 	* Interfaces are written as needed (rather than for every class as one might think is needed to represent Adamant)
-	* Projects are named after the package they will be re-written to with the leading "Adamant." dropped from the named
+	* Projects are named after the package they will be re-written to
 	* Projects that would be under "System." in Adamant are named "Sys." instead to avoid conflicts with the C# standard library
 	* The "Adamant.Core" project contains classes to bridge the gap between C# and Adamant language features.
 For example, `Void` and `CodePoint`